 - May, Simon, 2016, “Liberal Neutrality and Civil Marriage,” in After Marriage: Rethinking Marital Relationships, E. Brake (ed.), New York: Oxford University Press, pp. 9–28.

 - Mayo, David J. and Gunderson, Martin, 2000, “The Right to Same-Sex Marriage: A Critique of the Leftist Critique,” Journal of Social Philosophy, 31(3): 326–337.

 - McClain, Linda C., 2013, “The Other Marriage Equality Problem,” Boston University Law Review, 93(3): 921–970.

 - McMurtry, John, 1972, “Monogamy: A Critique,” The Monist, 56: 587–99.

 - Mendus, Susan, 1984, “Marital Faithfulness,” Philosophy, 59: 243–252.

 - Mercier, Adèle, 2001, Affidavit, Ontario Superior Court of Justice (Divisional Court), Between Halpern al. (Applicants) and Canada (Attorney General) et al. (Respondents), Court file 30/2001, 30/2001, Nov. [available online]

-- Metz, Tamara, 2010, Untying the Knot: Marriage, the State, and the Case for their Divorce, Princeton, NJ: Princeton University Press.
+- Metz, Tamara, 2010, Untying the Knot: Marriage, the State, and the Case for their Divorce, Princeton: Princeton University Press.

 - Mohr, Richard D., 2005, The Long Arc of Justice: Lesbian and Gay Marriage, Equality, and Rights, New York: Columbia University Press.